mpilargomezdiaz/Api_Fiskaly_Integration/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
 See the [LICENSE](./LICENSE) file for details.

+You can freely use, copy, and modify this code for non-commercial purposes, but commercial use is not permitted.